-The Journal on Education in Muslim Societies (JEMS) is a bi-annual, peer reviewed journal published in partnership with the International Institute of Islamic Thought and Indiana University Press.
+The Journal of Education in Muslim Societies (JEMS) is a semiannual, peer reviewed journal published in partnership with the International Institute of Islamic Thought and Indiana University Press.
 JEMS encourages work on a wide range of topics pertinent to the education sector including but not limited to pedagogies, teacher practices, leadership, and policy as it relates to the conditions and status of education in Muslim societies and communities.
 The guiding premise of the Journal is that education serves more than just the acquisition of knowledge and skills but the enhancement of the holistic aspects of individuals and societies.
 JEMS seeks manuscripts in subject areas such as comparative education, youth and youth development, curriculum reform, early childhood education, higher education, as well as others.
 The journal has no disciplinary or methodological bias.

 All manuscripts are subjected to a double-blind peer-review process prior to acceptance and publication.